Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 !!!note

-    Using `debug true` and `stdout` in combination will cause "Hello World!" to be printed to your terminal.
+    Using `debug true` and `stdout` in combination will cause "Hello World!" to be printed to the terminal.

-## Commenting your code
+## Commenting our code

-It is worthwhile to **comment** your code so you, and others, can easily understand your code.
+It is worthwhile to **comment** our code so we, and others, can easily understand our code.

 In Nextflow, a single line comment can be added by prepending it with two forward slash (`//`):